tom-mi/iBrew/README.md

 4. Written consent of the iBrew creator Tristan Crispijn with original authentic signature on paper.

 THIS SOFTWARE IS PROVIDED BY THE COPYRIGHT HOLDERS AND CONTRIBUTORS "AS IS" AND ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE ARE DISCLAIMED.
 IN NO EVENT SHALL THE COPYRIGHT HOLDER OR CONTRIBUTORS BE LIABLE FOR ANY DIRECT, INDIRECT, INCIDENTAL, SPECIAL, EXEMPLARY, OR CONSEQUENTIAL DAMAGES (INCLUDING, BUT NOT LIMITED TO, PROCUREMENT OF SUBSTITUTE GOODS OR SERVICES; LOSS OF USE, DATA, OR PROFITS; OR BUSINESS INTERRUPTION) HOWEVER CAUSED AND ON ANY THEORY OF LIABILITY, WHETHER IN CONTRACT, STRICT LIABILITY, OR TORT (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.
 YOU AGREE TO NOT USE THIS SOFTWARE IN ANY WAY.
 SMARTER EMPLOYEES OR SMARTER AFFILIATED PEOPLE ARE NOT ALLOWED TO USE THIS SOFTWARE OR DERIVATIVE WORK.
-YOU AGREE THAT THE SOFTWARE CAN MONITOR THE USAGE OF THE SOFTWARE ITSELF AND OR THE DEVICES ATTACHED TO THE SOFTWARE, AND SEND IT BACK TO A MONITOR SERVER FOR BETTER SUPPORT.
+YOU AGREE THAT THE SOFTWARE CAN MONITOR THE USAGE OF THE SOFTWARE ITSELF AND OR THE APPLIANCES ATTACHED TO THE SOFTWARE, AND SEND IT BACK TO A MONITOR SERVER FOR BETTER SUPPORT.
 ENJOY!